Start Your Career with a Beginner Model Photo Shoot

 These pics should be clean and made outdoors in the shade if conceivable, with hardly or no make up, and good (non-flash) lighting.

-A professional photographer should definitely be able to achieve this look for you and guide you to the right facial appearance.
+A professional photographer can achieve this look for you.
+And, she’ll guide you to the right facial appearance.

 More Basic Poses – How Many?